311Volt/axxegro/README.md

 If you prefer to not install Allegro to your toolchain/system path, you may specify a custom `CMAKE_PREFIX_PATH`.

+Note that only linkage to `allegro_monolith` is supported as of now.
+This will be fixed soon™.

 # Integration

-Since axxegro is plain C++20, it is enough to copy the sources and headers to a working Allegro5 project.
+Since axxegro is plain C++20, it is enough to copy the headers to a working Allegro5 project and compile with `-I<path_to_axxegro>`.

 It is also supported to use axxegro as a subdirectory in a CMake project:
 ```cmake